LeonardoTerra/Kaggle/README.md

 # Kaggle EDAs
-This is repository is intended to store all kaggle EDA analysis produced by me.
+This is a repository intended to store all kaggle exploratory analysis produced by me.

 You can see all files on Kaggle [here](https://www.kaggle.com/leonardoterra)